mverzeide/casevac-abm-dispatch-simulation/README.md

 ## Disclaimer

 This repository is intended for academic research and simulation-based analysis.
 The model is a stylized representation of CASEVAC dynamics and should not be used as an operational decision-support system without validation, calibration, and domain-expert review.

+This repository is intended for academic research and simulation-based analysis.
+The model is a stylized representation of CASEVAC dynamics and should not be used as an operational decision-support system without validation, calibration, and domain-expert review.